 My oldest son has a finance degree from Stern at New York University and an MBA in Finance and currently works for the 7-Eleven Corporation.
 My middle son is a medical doctor in San Antonio, Texas.
 My youngest son Alan has special needs.

-Alan, now in his twenties, is profoundly handicapped.
+Alan is profoundly handicapped.
 He has cerebral palsy, which manifests itself in mental retardation, ambulatory difficulties and autistic behaviors.
 He is not and never will be capable of independent living, and, as far as we know, will live a life of normal age expectancy.